 Individuals provisionally selected should be consulted before any final decision is made.

 Prior to any consultation meeting you should send all employees who have been provisionally selected for redundancy a letter inviting them to a meeting.
 This letter also details the background and rationale for the proposal(s), the summary of proposal(s), the potential implications for the employee and the method of selection.

-Redundancy consultation pack
+Redundancy consultation pack guide

 This pack should be issued to employees at the start of the redundancy consultation process.
 It explains the redundancy process from start to finish, and also includes the most frequently asked questions with answers.